DAGWorks-Inc/burr/examples/typed-state/README.md

 ```

 Note that this should exactly model your state -- we need to make things optional,
-as there are points in the state where the transcript/post will not have been assigned.
+as there are points in time when running your application where we have not populated all fields in the application state.
+For our example the transcript/post will not have been assigned.

-Next, we add it in to the application object, both the initial value and the typing system.
+Next, we add it in to the application object, both the initial value(s) and the typing system.
 The typing system is what's responsible for managing the schema:

 ```python